AYTON FAMILY HISTORY

 This page is dedicated to the history of the branch of the Ayton family from Gissing in South Norfolk.

-Robert Ayton 'of Burston' married Elizabeth Eighteen (Ayton) of Attleborough at Attleborough in 1807 before moving to nearby Gissing and initiating a substantial line of descendants which spread to North Yorkshire and elsewhere.
+Robert (III) Ayton, then 'of Burston' married Elizabeth Eighteen (Ayton) of Attleborough at Attleborough in 1807 before settling in Gissing and initiating a substantial line of descendants which spread to North Yorkshire and elsewhere.
 An outline of the top of the tree and the connections of the various researchers is attached.

 Anyone interested in further details of this branch of the Ayton family, or who is able to provide additional relevant material, is invited to contact the coordinator for this page Ian Hall.